uclapi/uclapyi/README.md

 # A python client library for UCL API

 What this does is allows easier access to the UCL API, without having to manually deal with HTTP requests yourself.
 This makes start-up time for developing applications quicker meaning hackathon and prototype projects can be constructed quickly.
+To install this you can do ``` pip install -e git+git://github.com/uclapi/uclapyi@master#egg=uclapyi ```

 # Is there an dis-advantage of this over raw HTTP requests?